mendix/docs/content/howto/collaboration-requirements-management/sharing-the-development-database.md

 ## 8 Updating the Data Snapshot

 To import a data snapshot into the model, the app has to be updated since the last database snapshot has been committed by another team member.
-To get the data from the committed database snapshot the following steps have to be applied:
+To get the data from the committed database snapshot, follow these steps:

-1. Click **Update** on the **Changes** tab to update the application.
+1. To update the application, click **Update** on the **Changes** tab.

     ![](attachments/18448637/18580419.png)

-2. To implement the data snapshot, extract the database from a ZIP file to the **deployment** directory:
+2. To implement the data snapshot, extract the database from a ZIP file to the **deployment** directory.

     ![](attachments/18448637/18580417.png)

 3. Copy the **data** directory to the **data** directory in the **deployment** directory.

 {{% alert type="warning" %}}
-Make sure the names of the databases aren't the same or make a copy of your own database first so it will not be overwritten.
+Make sure the names of the databases are not the same or make a copy of your own database first so it will not be overwritten.
 {{% /alert %}}

 ## 9 Read More